lambdaclass/concrete/ROADMAP.md

     CI must cover a clean checkout and reject an unsupported QBE version with a clear diagnostic; updating the pin requires the quick matrix plus scheduled corpus and an attached toolchain-diff record.
+    Make provisioning the first operational slice, before emitter work assumes a CI topology.
+Check in a host/target capability matrix discovered from the pinned binary and verified by compile/assemble/link probes, including at least `x86_64-linux -> amd64_sysv` and every available macOS runner's real Apple target (`amd64_apple` and/or `arm64_apple`).
+Cross targets may be emit/assemble-only when no declared runner exists; executable-oracle rows require a host or emulator explicitly named in the matrix.
+Do not infer support from “macOS” or CPU family alone, and do not skip a required row merely because a hosted runner changed architecture.
 24. Add optimization-sensitive triangulation.
 For every eligible fixture, compare interpreter, LLVM at the supported debug/release optimization levels, and QBE followed by the supported assembler/linker configurations.